 Our system is specifically structured to treat both parties equally.
 Where we ask for information from either party we allow the party 3 weeks to respond before taking any action.
 That does not mean that 3 weeks will conclude our discussion.
 That is 3 weeks for each request.
 So if a response results in a further request, a further 3 week period will be allowed.

 Who we have to talk to – Not all complaints are a discussion between us, you and the operator.
-From time to time we have to engage with regulators, software providers, other consumer protection agencies, financial institutions, legal firms etc etc etc. Where we have to do this, the process slows while we wait on the third parties involved responding.
+From time to time we have to engage with regulators, software providers, other consumer protection agencies, financial institutions, legal firms etc. Where we have to do this, the process slows while we wait on the third parties involved in responding.
 Some of these third parties HAVE to respond.
 Others may choose to cooperate (most do) but will do so in their own time.
 But without exception our contacts will not be considered ‘high priority’ to these bodies.
 As such this slows the process down.
 Regulators and software providers especially – who are the most common 3rd party we need to contact – are commonly very slow to answer questions.

 The nature of your complaint – What your complaint is about is likely to have a significant impact on how long it will take to manage.
 Some complaints are straightforward, others are complex and involved.
 Obviously the more complex your complaint is the longer it will take to discuss.